 Postgraduate Training Licensees

-A Postgraduate Training License is issued to an individual who has graduated from medical school, passed all required examinations, has not completed 36 months of Accreditation Council for Graduate Medical Education (ACMGE) postgraduate training, and is enrolled in an approved California residency program.
+A Postgraduate Training License is issued to an individual who has graduated from medical school, passed all required examinations, has not received either a minimum of 12-months credit (for U.S. or Canadian medical school graduates) or 24-months credit (for international medical school graduates) of Board-approved postgraduate training, and is enrolled in a Board-approved California residency program.

 Polysomnographic Trainees, Technicians or Technologists